neil-n-brown/topcatweb/README_SEEDING.md

 3. **Check Project Status:** Ensure your Supabase project is active (not paused)
 4. **Firewall/Proxy:** Check if connections to Supabase are being blocked
 5. **Service Role Key:** Verify you're using the SERVICE ROLE KEY, not the anon key
+6. **DNS Issues:** Try using different DNS servers (8.8.8.8, 1.1.1.1)
+7. **Corporate Network:** If on corporate network, try using a VPN
+8. **System Time:** Ensure system clock is accurate (affects SSL certificates)
-6. **Retry:** Network issues are often temporary - try running the script again
+9. **Retry:** Network issues are often temporary - try running the script again

+**Enhanced Network Troubleshooting:**
-The scripts include automatic retry logic with progressive backoff to handle temporary network issues.
+- The scripts now include automatic retry logic with exponential backoff
+- Circuit breaker pattern prevents overwhelming failed connections
+- Smaller batch sizes reduce network load
+- Extended timeouts accommodate slower connections
+- Detailed error reporting helps diagnose specific issues

+**If problems persist:**
+- Try running during off-peak hours for better connectivity
+- Use a mobile hotspot to test if it's a network-specific issue
+- Check Supabase status page for service outages
+- Contact your network administrator if behind corporate firewall

 ## What Gets Created